-A review of inspection outcomes confirmed that when significant non compliances were identified during official control inspections, enforcement action was taken.
-The audit team noted that follow up in relation to non compliances identified during official control inspections was well managed, with good records of corrective actions taken by the FBOs maintained on subsequent inspection reports.
+A review of inspection outcomes confirmed that when significant non compliances were identified during official control inspections, follow up action was taken, including use of the non compliance and corrective action report form and enforcement action under the European Communities (Food and Feed Hygiene) Regulations, 2009 (SI 432 of 2009).

+The audit team noted that follow up in relation to non compliances, identified during official control inspections, was recorded, but that additional detail relating to the non compliances identified, would be beneficial.

-The audit team were of the opinion that both establishments selected for on-site verification, were operating, on the day of the audit, in line with the requirements of the approval for the establishment and, in general, at a standard required for an approved establishment.
-The audit team noted that official controls were being applied in a satisfactory manner in the two establishments audited as part of the audit.
+The audit team were of the opinion that both establishments selected for on-site verification, were operating, on the day of the audit, in line with the requirements of the approval for the establishment.
+Both establishments were operating, in general, at a standard required of an approved establishment, on the day of the audit, apart from some minor deficiencies which were identified in each establishment.
+The audit team noted that official controls were generally being applied in a satisfactory manner in the two establishments audited as part of the audit.